How Court Lighting Affects Your RX Lens Choice

 🧠 How Lighting Impacts Your On-Court Decision Making

-Judge spin
+- Judge spin on incoming shots

-Read an opponent’s paddle position
+- Read your opponent’s paddle position

-Track fast-moving balls in mid-air
+- Track fast-moving balls mid-air

-"Lag" when switching sides
+- "Lag" when switching sides

-Needing extra blinks to refocus
+- Extra blinks to refocus

-Eye fatigue by game three
+- Eye fatigue by game three

 👓 RX Frame Features That Matter in Every Light